SamEag1e/django-devsync/README.md

 ---

-## 📬 Contributions
+## Contributions

 Bug reports, feedback, and PRs are welcome.
-Stars are appreciated ⭐
+Stars are appreciated.

 ---

-## 📜 License
+## License

 MIT